pixelastic/aberlaas/README.md

 extends the configuration exported in the previous files.
 Copying files to userland allows user to change the files if they want to change the behavior.

-`babel.config.js`, `.eslintrc.js`, `jest.config.js` and `.huskyrc.js` are local
+`babel.config.js`, `.eslintrc.js`, `.stylelintrc.js`, `jest.config.js` and
-configuration files for `aberlaas` itself.
+`.huskyrc.js` are local configuration files for `aberlaas` itself.
 They eat their own dog food by referencing the same configs as above.

-## Name
+## Where does the name Aberlaas come from?

 Aberlaas is the base camp from which all great expedition start in the _La Horde du Contrevent_ book.
 I felt it's a great name for a bootstrapping kit for modules.

+For your convenience, `aberlass` and `aberlas` are added as aliases by default.